MariaGrillo/IATI-Public-Validator/README.md

 ## Introduction

 This branch contains a new version the IATI Public Validator.
-The current version can be accessed at: http://validator.iatistandard.org/
+The current (development) version can be accessed at: http://dev.validator.iatistandard.org/api/docs

 The aim of the application is to help people check a given file for complience against the [IATI Standard](http://www.iatistandard.org/).

 A new version is needed in order to validate against the IATI Rulesets as well as to offer some content checking (aginst allowed codelist values, etc).
 The plan is to build a modular application adding tests as we go.